Language is amodal. That is:

 In addition to the left brain, viewing or processing ASL sentences also activated the regions of the right brain for the visual-spatial domain used in language (just like Asian reading characters).

 Interesting, the study shows that the region called "angular gyrus" (AG) in the right brain showed activity found only in prelingually signers, not found in postlingually signers.
 (Newman) This result suggests that there is a critical period for language processing in the right hemisphere.

-Aphasia: If Wernicke's area in the left brain were damaged in an accident (receptive aphasia), both signer and vocal speaker alike would have a difficult time comprehending a language, but would have no problem with expression.
+Aphasia: If Wernicke's area in the left brain were damaged or injured in an accident (receptive aphasia), both signer and vocal speaker alike would have a difficult time comprehending a language, but would have no problem with language production.

-On the other hand, if Broca's area in the left brain were damaged (expressive aphasia), both signer and speaker similarly would struggle with expression, but they could understand words/signs normally.
+On the other hand, if Broca's area in the left brain were damaged (expressive aphasia), both signer and speaker similarly would struggle with production, but they could understand words/signs normally.

 If whoever's right brain were damaged, she/he would have trouble drawing task as well as responding to spatial tasks.
 If there is a damage to a signer's right brain, it would not affect any language, but she/he signer may have difficulty describing a room using spatial relations (spatial-visual processing); instead she/he would sign "CHAIR UNDER TABLE ACROSS-FROM (or NEXT-TO) BED)" instead of "TABLE CL:B | CHAIR CL:2-under-table".

 "The brain is organized for language, not for speech." -- Karen Emmorey.